Auderox/Curly-Octo-Potato/README.md

 1. Do _not_ use this repository as a way to learn hate speech; or use it in projects to promote hateful ideology.
 2. Please respect my time.
 I maintain this repository as a hobby, not as a job.
 3. Please credit me if you use this repository in your projects.
+4. Contributors are required to be 18+ for safety and legal reasons.

 Thank you!